 What books has she published?

-The Smudged Hyphen (2026, essays), A Star Keeps Its Distance (2026, novel), Hindsight (2024, novel), and the middle-grade chapter book Why Is My Hair Curly?
-(2020).
+The Smudged Hyphen (2026, essays), A Star Keeps Its Distance (2026, novel), Hindsight (2024, novel), and the middle-grade chapter books Why Is My Hair Curly?
+(2020) and Why Is My Skin Brown?
+(2026, Red Panda/Westland).